Sigrid (singer): 2012–2015: Career beginnings

+2017–2020: Don't Kill My Vibe and Sucker Punch

 In 2016, in partnership with Martin Sjølie, she wrote "Don't Kill My Vibe", inspired by an incident where a producer belittled and patronized her in a songwriting session.
 After executives at Island Records heard the song, they immediately signed her to a recording contract.
 On 5 May 2017 she released her debut EP which was named after the song.
 The EP charted in Norway, Australia, and the United Kingdom.
 In the spring and summer of 2017, Sigrid performed at The Great Escape Festival, Roskilde Festival, Glastonbury Festival, Latitude Festival, and the Reading and Leeds Festivals.
 She was also a part of The Sims 4: Parenthood soundtrack with the Simlish version of her song, "Don't Kill My Vibe".
 She is also featured on the 2017 Justice League soundtrack, performing a cover of Leonard Cohen's 1988 classic "Everybody Knows".

 In January 2018, Sigrid was announced as the winner of BBC Music Sound of 2018.
 On 10 February 2018, she was a guest presenter for an episode of The Playlist for CBBC.
-In the same month, Sigrid won the Newcomer of the Year award at Spellemannprisen.
+In the same month, Sigrid won the Newcomer of the Year award at the 2018 Spellemannprisen.
 On 11 July 2018, Raw, her second EP, which features 5 tracks was released.

 On 8 March 2019, Sigrid's debut album, Sucker Punch, was released.
 The album consists of 12 tracks, including five songs released prior to the album.
 In 2019, Sigrid toured with Maroon 5 for the Red Pill Blues Tour in Europe, was the support act for George Ezra's tour across the United Kingdom, and headlined a tour in North America and Europe.
 Sigrid contributed a song, "Home to You" for The Aeronauts soundtrack.
 She was listed in Forbes "30 under 30" for European Entertainment in 2019.

 In 2020, Sigrid was one of many artists that took part in a BBC Radio 1 Live Lounge cover of the Foo Fighters song "Times Like These" that was organised to raise funds for the COVID-19 pandemic.
+In May, she was named Spellemann of the Year and won the Pop Artist award at the annual Spellemannprisen.
 In November 2021, Sigrid performed in Dingle, Ireland as part of the twentieth series of the live music series Other Voices.

+2021–present: How to Let Go and There's Always More That I Could Say

-Sigrid's second album, the 12-track How to Let Go, was released on 6 May 2022.
+Sigrid's second album, the 12-track How to Let Go, was released in May 2022.
+The album was accompanied by a 50 date world tour, that began in May 2022 with the Radio 1 Big Weekend and ended on 24 November at the 3Arena in Dublin, Ireland.

+Sigrid's third album, There's Always More That I Could Say, was released in October 2025.
+The album consists of 10-tracks, including three singles that were released prior to the album.
+The album will be accompanied by a 18 date UK and European Tour, beginning in January 2026 and expected to conclude in March 2026.